FlowFuse/website/src/handbook/customer/marketing/website.md

   title: "Deploy FlowFuse on Industrial IoT with NCD.io"
   buttonText: "Learn more"
   link: "/webinars/2024/deploy-flowfuse-on-industrial-iot-with-ncd-io/"
+  expire: "2024-05-29T16:00:00Z"
 ```
+The `expire` field is used to set the date and time when the event should stop being displayed on the banner.
+The date and time are set in the ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`, and the time is in Coordinated Universal Time (UTC).

+For example, `expire: "2024-05-29T15:00:00Z"` means that the event will stop being displayed on the banner at 16:00 UTC on May 29, 2024.

+Please note that the website is built once a day at 9:30 AM UTC, and also on Wednesdays and Thursdays at 16:05 UTC.
+This means that if an event expires at some point during the day, it will still be displayed until the next time the website is built.

 If there were more than one event, then duplicating that and updating the info will create the second banner for rotation.
 It would look like this: